klm-lab/store/README.md

 ```

-❗❗❗ Component will render when something change in the data when you extract all data.
-Even if the component does not consume all of that data <br/>
-Extract all data only if the Component consume all of it, else extract the desired part
+A good tip is to Extract all data only if the Component consumes all of it, else extract the desired part.

 #### Performance

-Even if you call your action or chain of actions 1000 times in a single click or once, you'll only get one rendering of your component, not 1000 renderings.
+Even if you call your action or chain of actions 1000 times in a single click or once,
+you'll only get one rendering of your component, not 1000 renderings.<br>
 This applies to synchronous actions.
 Asynchronous actions render the component when they are ready.
-We cannot wait for all asynchronous actions to finish before rerender
+We cannot wait for all asynchronous actions to finish before rerender.

 #### Optimisation

-Usually in any react based app `process.env.NODE_ENV` is already exposed.
-And if so it is good for you because
+Usually in any React-based app `process.env.NODE_ENV` is already exposed.
+And if so, it is good for you because
 you are going to get the smallest and fastest version of this library.<br/>
-if `process.env.NODE_ENV` is not exposed, expose it your self depending on tools you are using. <br/>
+if `process.env.NODE_ENV` is not exposed, expose it your self depending on tools you are using.<br/>
 * Maybe webpack `--env.NODE_ENV="production"` when you are building your project
 * Maybe cross-env `cross-env NODE_ENV=production` when you are building your project
-* Or whatever the tools you are using
+* Or whatever tools you are using

 #### Security

 Do not mutate store like that.
 You will override the reference with a new object and break the store.
-Keep this in mind, slice or whatever the name you call it, is there as a reference of your real store.
+Keep this in mind, slice or whatever the name you call it, is there as a reference to your real store.
 ```js
 const useStore = createStore({
   myValue: 10,